agoose77/phd-thesis/content/2602-noise-and-baseline-removal.md

 );
 ```

-As seen in {numref}`fpn-averaging`, the FPN waveforms typically include a non-linear baseline component.
+As seen in {numref}`fpn-averaging`, the fixed-pattern noise (FPN) waveforms typically include a non-linear baseline component.
 This component, when subtracted from non-FPN channels, restores the constant floor of the measured signals (see {numref}`fpn-baseline-subtraction`).
 A number of noise removal strategies are discussed in {cite:ps}`giovinazzo_get_2016`, where it is established that an average over the set of FPN channels per-chip is optimal.

 ```{code-cell} ipython3
 ---